Fundamentals of Sound

 The importance of context is a direct consequence of music as communication.
 All communication involves shared and unshared knowing, and this is what we will broadly refer to as context.

 Analogously to abstract animation, the potential of music to communicate a-referentially, that is without necessarily having to refer/point to anything other the sounds themselves, distinguishes it from linguistic communication.
-Music may be seen as a "noun-less" language, made just from verbs (potential / motion / action / narrative; concepts with a fundamentally temporal dimension).
+Music may be seen as a "noun-less" language, made only with verbs (potential / motion / action / narrative: all concepts with a fundamentally temporal dimension).

 MUSIC & COMMUNICATION